 Although the Federal Tort Claims Act is not the equivalent of private liability insurance, it does provide an aggrieved party with administrative recourse, and if that proves unsatisfactory, it provides legal recourse for the damage or injury sustained.
 Thus, to the extent negligent acts of congressional employees, while conducting official duties, result in either property damage or bodily injury, such damage or injury should be compensable under the Act in a manner which affords protection similar to private liability insurance.

 However, if the provisions of the Federal Tort Claims Act are not considered adequate, the ordinary and necessary expenses for liability insurance to cover these risks are reimbursable.
 When a compensable event occurs, the deductible portion of a policy may be paid from Committee funds.

 Security and other deposits are not reimbursable and must be paid from the Member’s personal funds.
 Each Member should notify vendors that any return of deposits should be made to the Member.

 Expenses for the purchase of fire and theft insurance are not reimbursable.

 For advice and guidance regarding the Federal Tort Claims Act, contact the Office of the General Counsel at x59700.

-- The Committee Chair may authorize the use of an outside stenographic reporter, at direct cost to the committee, for meetings other than those that the Office of Official Reporters to Committees is required to cover.
-All expenses related to these services will be paid from committee funds.
-The invoice from the vendor should be vouchered directly to the Finance Office for payment.
+The Committee Chair may authorize the use of an outside reporter, at direct cost to the Committee, for meetings other than those that the Official Reporters are required to cover.
+These include open Committee briefings, town hall meetings, and unofficial hearings not called by the Chair.
+All expenses related to these services must be paid from Committee funds.

-Contact the Office of Official Reporters to Committees at x52627 for information on how to request a stenographic reporter.
+Contact the Office of Official Reporters at x52627 for information on how to request a reporter.